civican/legisinfo/43-2/bills/C-3/bill_text.md

     after becoming a barrister or advocate at the bar of any province, exercised powers and performed duties and functions of a judicial nature on a full-time basis in respect of a position held under a law of Canada or a province; and

-    undertakes to participate in continuing education on matters related to sexual assault law and social context, **which includes systemic racism and systemic discrimination**, including by attending seminars established under paragraph 60(2)(b).
+    undertakes to participate in continuing education on matters related to sexual assault law and social context, which includes systemic racism and systemic discrimination, including by attending seminars established under paragraph 60(2)(b).

 ### Section 2

   **(1)** Paragraph 60(2)(b) of the Act is replaced by the following:

-    establish seminars for the continuing education of judges, including seminars on matters related to sexual assault law and social context, **which includes systemic racism and systemic discrimination**;
+    establish seminars for the continuing education of judges, including seminars on matters related to sexual assault law and social context, which includes systemic racism and systemic discrimination;

   **(2)** Section 60 of the Act is amended by adding the following after subsection (2):

-    **(3)** The Council **should** ensure that seminars on matters related to sexual assault law established under paragraph (2)(b)
+    **(3)** The Council should ensure that seminars on matters related to sexual assault law established under paragraph (2)(b)

-      are developed after consultation with persons, groups or organizations the Council considers appropriate, such as sexual assault survivors and **persons**, groups and organizations that support them, **including Indigenous leaders and representatives of Indigenous communities**; and
+      are developed after consultation with persons, groups or organizations the Council considers appropriate, such as sexual assault survivors and persons, groups and organizations that support them, including Indigenous leaders and representatives of Indigenous communities; and

-      include, **where the Council finds appropriate**, instruction in evidentiary prohibitions, principles of consent and the conduct of sexual assault proceedings, as well as education regarding myths and stereotypes associated with sexual assault complainants.
+      include, where the Council finds appropriate, instruction in evidentiary prohibitions, principles of consent and the conduct of sexual assault proceedings, as well as education regarding myths and stereotypes associated with sexual assault complainants.

 ### Section 3